dhutapratama/docs/mail.md

         }
     }

-Once you have implemented the interface, Laravel will automatically use the preferred locale when sending mailables and notifications to the model.
+Once you have implemented the interface, Lets will automatically use the preferred locale when sending mailables and notifications to the model.
 Therefore, there is no need to call the `locale` method when using this interface:

     Mail::to($request->user())->send(new OrderShipped($order));

 <a name="testing-mailables"></a>
 ## Testing Mailables

-Laravel provides a variety of methods for inspecting your mailable's structure.
-In addition, Laravel provides several convenient methods for testing that your mailable contains the content that you expect.
+Lets provides a variety of methods for inspecting your mailable's structure.
+In addition, Lets provides several convenient methods for testing that your mailable contains the content that you expect.
 These methods are: `assertSeeInHtml`, `assertDontSeeInHtml`, `assertSeeInOrderInHtml`, `assertSeeInText`, `assertDontSeeInText`, `assertSeeInOrderInText`, `assertHasAttachment`, `assertHasAttachedData`, `assertHasAttachmentFromStorage`, and `assertHasAttachmentFromStorageDisk`.

 As you might expect, the "HTML" assertions assert that the HTML version of your mailable contains a given string, while the "text" assertions assert that the plain-text version of your mailable contains a given string: